 Compare this with a child who needs her parents present to fall asleep.
 She may be held and rocked until she falls asleep.
 She may need his back rubbed or to nurse to fall asleep.
 She may even fall asleep with a pacifier in her mouth which falls out during the night.
 In Jimmy’s example, his parents rock him to sleep.

-The key to fixing this problem is helping your child to fall asleep on their own.
+The key to fixing to addressing inappropriate sleep onset associations is helping your child to fall asleep on their own.
 For more advice, please see my post on various sleep training methods.